Explaining the bid and ask price in the foreign exchange market

 Who benefits from a large bid ask price in Forex?

-What is an ask price?
+What is the ask price?

 In trading, there are two elements that constitute the whole price negotiation process: the bid and ask in Forex.